-The heart of patient care: Oncology veterinary nurses – After your initial consultation with the doctor, much of your subsequent communication will be with our dedicated team of veterinary oncology nurses.
+The heart of patient care: Oncology veterinary technicians – After your initial consultation with the doctor, much of your subsequent communication will be with our dedicated team of veterinary oncology technicians.
 They will educate and encourage you, while holding and comforting your pet during treatment.
-For owners of a pet with cancer, these nurses are there for you during your most difficult moments.
+For owners of a pet with cancer, these technicians are there for you during your most difficult moments.
 They will also provide communication from the doctor about your pet’s care.

-The veterinary oncology nurse will assist you and your pet in:
+The veterinary oncology technician will assist you and your pet in:

 - Reviewing your pet’s health history

 - Keeping track of and communicating laboratory, pathology and imaging studies

 - Safely administering medications, fluids, and cancer treatments (e.g., chemotherapy) as directed by the doctors

 - Helping you understand the disease, the treatment plan, and any possible side effects

 - Translating complex medical terminology and answering questions